-I am not particularly addicted to sugar.
-Give me cheese over sweets any day.
-But there are a handful of French sweets I genuinely miss when I am not in France, simply because you cannot find them anywhere else.
-And once you have had the real thing, nothing else quite does it.
+I am not someone who craves sugar.
+Most of the time I would happily choose cheese over dessert.
+But there are a few French sweets I genuinely miss when I am away from France, mostly because you simply cannot find them anywhere else, and once you have tasted the real thing, nothing quite replaces them.

-Every region in France has its own sweet.
-Proper regional specialities with centuries of history, fierce local pride, and recipes passed down like family secrets.
-Not mass-produced brand-name french candy you can grab in any airport.
-These are sweets that come from specific towns, made by families who have been doing it the same way for generations.
+Every region in France has its own sweet, proper local specialities with centuries of history behind them, fierce pride, and recipes that are passed down like family secrets.
+I am not talking about mass-produced brand-name sweets you can grab in any supermarket.
+These are french candy tied to specific towns, often made by the same families who have been doing it the same way for generations.

-France cannot do anything without making it official, so many of these sweets have protected status, heritage designations, or are still produced by the same families that started them over a century ago.
-Here are the ones worth knowing about, and where possible, worth buying.
+Because this is France, a lot of these sweets now have some kind of protected status or heritage label, or they are still made by the original houses that started them over a hundred years ago.
+These are the ones worth knowing about and, when you get the chance, worth buying.

 Pastilles Vichy

-White octagonal lozenges stamped with the word Vichy that taste of mint and minerals.
-Created in 1825 using actual water from the thermal springs in Vichy, they were originally sold purely for their digestive properties.
-Empress Eugénie was apparently a fan, which helped sales considerably.
+White, octagonal lozenges stamped with the word Vichy that taste of mint and minerals.
+They were created in 1825 using real water from the thermal springs in Vichy and started out as something sold mainly for digestion.
+Empress Eugénie who was married to Napoleon III was apparently a fan, which did not hurt their reputation.

 Bonbons de Pin des Vosges

-Head to the Vosges, Jura, or Alps and you will find french bonbons that taste like you are eating a forest.
-Made with pine sap or fir buds, often combined with honey and menthol, these are proper mountain people sweets.
-They are still marketed for clearing airways and supporting breathing, which is why they are sold in pharmacies alongside more conventional remedies.
+In the Vosges, Jura, or Alps, you find sweets that taste like eating a forest.
+They are made with pine sap or fir buds, often with honey and menthol, and they are very much mountain-people sweets.
+They are still sold as something to clear the airways and help with breathing, which is why you will often find them as well in pharmacies alongside more conventional remedies.

-The taste is intensely pine-forward.
-Imagine walking through a conifer forest, then add sugar and a french mint edge.
-Artisan confectioners in Gérardmer and other Vosges towns make them in copper cauldrons using traditional methods that have not changed in generations.
+The flavour is pure pine, it’s like walking through a sweet and mentholy conifer forest.
+Artisan makers in Gérardmer and other Vosges towns still cook them in copper cauldrons using traditional methods that have barely changed in generations.

 Violettes de Toulouse

-Small purple french candy shaped and flavoured like violets.
-These are hard-boiled sweets made with violet extract, sugar, and natural colourings, intensely floral and perfumed.
-They have been made in Toulouse since the early 1900s when the city was genuinely famous for violet cultivation.
+Small purple sweets shaped like violets that taste like violets.
+These are hard-boiled candies made with violet extract, sugar, and natural colouring, and the taste is very floral and perfumed.
+They have been made in Toulouse since the early 1900s, back when the city was genuinely known for its violet fields.

-Violets were serious business in Toulouse from the 1850s onwards.
-Around 600 families lived off violet sales in winter.
-The flowers were exported across Europe.
+From the 1850s onwards, violets were a serious trade in Toulouse.
+Around 600 families lived from growing and selling them in winter, and the flowers were shipped all over Europe.
 When that industry declined, the sweets kept the violet tradition alive.
-The brand Violette de Toulouse is now protected, and various confectioners still make violet-flavoured products: candies, liqueur, perfume, and even mustard.
+The name Violette de Toulouse is now protected, and several confectioners still produce violet-flavoured things: sweets, liqueur, perfume, even mustard.

 La Forestine de Bourges

-The sugar coating is still hand-beaten to achieve its distinctive satin-like appearance.
-They are cut and separated by hand using techniques that are over 140 years old.
+La Forestine is often described as the world’s first filled sugar sweet, created in 1879 by Georges Forest.
+Inside there is a smooth praline of almonds, hazelnuts, and chocolate, wrapped in a satiny sugar shell that comes in soft, pearly colours.
+The sugar coating is still beaten by hand to get that distinctive satin finish, then the pieces are cut and separated one by one using techniques that are over 140 years old.
 The Tavernier family, now in their fourth generation, still makes them in Bourges.

-La Forestine is registered in France’s national gastronomic heritage inventory and won a Slow Food prize for tradition in 2012.
-They are not cheap, but this is proper artisan french candy, not something churned out by the tonne.
-Worth buying as a gift if you are ever in Bourges.
+La Forestine is listed in France’s national gastronomic heritage inventory and even won a Slow Food prize for tradition in 2012.
+They are not cheap, but this is real artisan French confectionery, not something churned out by the tonne.
+If you ever pass through Bourges, they make a brilliant gift.

 Berlingots

-Berlingots de Carpentras are translucent with white stripes, made from candied fruit syrup.
-They were created around 1844 when a pastry-maker had the idea to use leftover syrup from making candied fruits.
-The white stripes come from beaten sugar mixed into coloured sugar paste.
-Flavours include mint, anise, lemon, orange, and lavender.
+Berlingots de Carpentras are translucent with white stripes and made from candied fruit syrup.
+They were the ones I knew growing up.
+They appeared around 1844 when a pastry-maker decided to use up leftover syrup from making candied fruits.
+The white stripes come from beaten sugar worked into coloured sugar paste.
+Flavours run from mint and anise to lemon, orange, and lavender.

-Berlingots Nantais are opaque, smaller, and coated in sugar rather than striped.
-Made at the end of the 19th century when Nantes had a thriving sweet industry due to its port importing sugar cane.
+Berlingots nantais are smaller, opaque, and dusted with sugar rather than striped.
+They came along at the end of the 19th century, when Nantes had a booming sweet industry thanks to its sugar cane imports through the port.
 Flavours include orange, lemon, blackcurrant, strawberry, anise, caramel, and mint.

-By the 1950s, Carpentras berlingots were enormously popular, with over 2,000 tonnes produced annually.
-Both versions remain excellent examples of regional french bonbons with genuine histories behind them.
+By the 1950s, berlingots from Carpentras were hugely popular, with more than 2,000 tonnes made each year.
+Both styles are still lovely examples of regional French bonbons with real stories behind them.

 Bêtises de Cambrai